Tornado climatology: Geographical occurrences

 Other areas of the world that have frequent strong tornadoes include Germany, the Czech Republic, Slovakia, Italy, Spain, China, and the Philippines.
 Australia, France, Russia, areas of the Middle East, and Japan have a history of multiple damaging tornado events.
 Bangladesh and surrounding areas of eastern India suffer from a couple tornadoes annually of similar severity to stronger tornadoes in the US.
 These occur with a greater recurrence interval but over a smaller region.
 The annual human death toll from tornadoes in Bangladesh is estimated at 179 deaths per year, which is much greater than in the US.
 This is likely due to the density of population; poor quality of construction; lack of tornado safety knowledge; and lack of warnings—among other factors.

-Location specifics
+Number of tornadoes by region

+Various government agencies and published academic studies have kept track of the number of tornadoes based on geographic region.